zouxiaochou/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software under the GPL.
 Test the git diff command.
 Git tracks changes of files.
 git 1111